mad-ady/mqttNanny/README-windows.md

 pip install paho-mqtt pyYaml wmi
 ```

- - Either unzip the project or use git clone to copy it to C:\Program Files\mqttNanny (as Administrator)
+ - Either unzip the project's files or use git clone to copy it to C:\Program Files\mqttNanny (as Administrator)

  - Edit configuration at C:\Program Files\mqttNanny\mqttNanny-windows.yaml